2011 Rugby World Cup – Americas qualification: Round 1A (Caribbean Regional Tournament) - April 2008

-Round 1B (South American Consur B Championships) - June 2008
+Round 1B (South American Consur B Championships) – June 2008

 This round is also the 2008 South American Rugby Championship B Division, a competition for second tier South American nations.
-The tournament was played at Colegio de San José in Asuncion, Paraguay in June 2008.
+The tournament was played at Colegio de San José in Asunción, Paraguay in June 2008.
 The winners were Brazil who beat hosts Paraguay on the final day.
 They advanced to Round 2 to face Trinidad and Tobago.
 Brazil and Paraguay were promoted to the Division A of the Consur.